 The maximum elevation is 5020m / 16470 ft – (first day) Abra Qoriccocha

 The district of Lamay does locate within the Sacred Valley.
-That is why the weather is not as cold as in the city of Cusco.
+That is why the weather is not as cold as in Cusco.
 Most of the time, the weather is cool and warm, except for the rainy season.

 While we are on the route to Machu Picchu, we will go through different weather changes.
 Therefore, we will take care of the surprising weather changes.

-From October to April, temperatures fluctuate from 0 °C to 18 °C. They are showing cloudy skies, most of the time during January and February, as well as some rays of sunshine.
+From October to April, temperatures fluctuate from 0 °C to 18 °C. They show cloudy skies, mainly during January and February, and some rays of sunshine.
 The most significant amount of accumulated rainfall is 108 millimeters.

 The humidity level does not vary much throughout the year; it remains at 0%.

-The Huchuy Qosqo trek 02 days / 01 nights is a short and little-known route to Machu Picchu.
+The Huchuy Qosqo trek for 02 days / 01 night is a short and little-known route to Machu Picchu.
 During the 02 days of walking, you can perceive the change in altitudinal floors.
 Most of these are natural landscapes accompanied by the visit’s archaeological centers.